 Cadets are never obligated to fly, but we hope they at least give it a try.
 CAP works to ease cadets’ anxieties in a number of ways.
 Through classroom instruction, cadets learn the basic science that makes flight possible.
 They’ll meet the pilot and find him or her to be trustworthy and reassuring.
 On the day of their flight, cadets will help the pilot pre-flight the airplane and get to see firsthand that their plane is airworthy.
 They’ll see their fellow cadets flying and having a fantastic time.
 If your son or daughter is particularly nervous, please talk with your local CAP leaders beforehand.
 They’ll be glad to help.

 At a minimum, cadets will need to wear a uniform.
 They also might want to bring some chewing gum, bottled water, sunglasses, and a smart phone or camera.

 Parents and guardians might be needed to help with transportation, to provide snacks, and chaperone cadets.
 If you’re willing to help, please talk with your local CAP leaders.

 Cadet orientation flights are safe, fun, and educational.
 Oftentimes, moms and dads are more nervous about the flights than the cadets.
 Please take a look at this informational video prepared by Nebraska Wing.
 It is a real-life account of an Orientation Flight Day!
-We hope this FAQ has reassured you about our commitment to your child’s safety and our focus on making O-ride day a wonderful experience.
+We hope this FAQ and has reassured you about our commitment to your child’s safety and our focus on making O-ride day a wonderful experience.